 - The Department of HHS says smoking give your children asthma, respiratory infections, and sudden infant death syndrome

 (There’s more… way more, but we think you get the picture.)

 How is smoking dangerous?
 In every way possible.

 Is Vaping Dangerous?

 Now, some of the alarmists will point to the most recent recorded deaths back during the summer of 2019 to how dangerous vaping is.
 They might even call it “e-cigarette vaping associated lung injury,” or EVALI.
-They will want to ban EVALI completely and be satisfied with themselves for ridding the world of one more irritant.
+They will want to ban EVALI completely and be satisfied as if they bans are akin to dry nose remedies.
 Given that the nature of longitudinal medical research is slow, measured, and dragging, it means some of our immediate outrage and fright to this new trend might end up being empirically untrue.